leimao/Simple-Inference-Server/README.md

 ### Run Docker Container

-To run Docker container for a server, because we have to use GPU for inference, please run the following command.
+To run Docker container for a server, we have to use GPU for inference.

 ```
 $ docker run -it --rm --gpus device=0 --network=host -v $(pwd):/mnt qa-server:0.0.1
 ```

-To run Docker container for a client, we don't need GPU at all, please run the following command.
+To run Docker container for a client, we don't need GPU at all.

 ```
 $ docker run -it --rm --network=host -v $(pwd):/mnt qa-server:0.0.1